chaxus/chaxus/README.md

 <h3>TypeScript</h3>

-- [ranui](https://github.com/chaxus/ran) - The ultimate solution to the `UI` component library, based on `Web Components`, is capable of adapting to a variety of frameworks.
+- [ranui](https://github.com/chaxus/ran) - The ultimate solution for the UI component library lies in leveraging `Web components`, which are framework-agnostic and adaptable to any framework, ensuring seamless integration and flexibility.
-- [ranuts](https://github.com/chaxus/ran) - Some common `TypeScript` functions and tools.
+- [ranuts](https://github.com/chaxus/ran) - My extensive code library comprises a comprehensive collection of common `TypeScript` functions, handy code snippets, various tools, and much more.
-- [ranlexer](https://github.com/chaxus/ranlexer) - Tiny `JavaScript` `AST` parser and generator.
+- [ranlexer](https://github.com/chaxus/ranlexer) - A compact `JavaScrip` `AST` parser and generator, designed for efficiency and simplicity.

 <h3>C/C++</h3>

-- [ramedia](https://github.com/chaxus/ramedia) - Use `Emscripten` to compile `ffmpeg` into `wasm` that the browser can execute, expecting all kinds of processing and manipulation of video in the browser.
-However, the `wasm` currently built is very large, and the performance is not good, which requires file splitting and performance optimization.
+- [ramedia](https://github.com/chaxus/ramedia) - Utilize `Emscripten` to compile `ffmpeg` into `wasm`, enabling browser-based execution for diverse video processing and manipulation tasks.
+However, the currently generated `wasm` file is quite bulky and lacks satisfactory performance, necessitating file splitting and performance optimization efforts.

 <h2>Contributed</h2>